Alodia Gosiengfiao: Endorsements, media and press

-She has been featured in several magazines such as Candy Magazine, Meg Magazine, Preview Magazine, GAME!
+She has been featured in several magazines such as Candy Magazine, Mega, Preview, GAME!
 Magazine, Digital Photographers Philippines Magazine and newspapers like Philippine Daily Inquirer, Manila Bulletin and Manila Times.
 She was also invited to appear as guest on TV shows like MogTV, QTV 11 now GMA News TV, Front Act, Matanglawin, Mel and Joey and Ang Pinaka.
 Other than local media, Gosiengfiao has also been featured in newspapers and magazines in different countries such as Japan, Singapore and United States.
 She was also part of the book called OTACOOL: Worldwide Otaku Rooms and OTACOOL2: Worldwide Cosplayers by Danny Choo.

 She was also featured on a TV show in Tokyo Culture: Japan, featuring her costumes, artworks, comic books and figure collections which was also shown in Animax.
 Additionally, she was featured in Channel News Asia: Primetime Morning and Straits Times Razor TV in Singapore.

 Gosiengfiao ranked No. 76 in the Philippine FHM 100 Sexiest Women poll for 2010 and ranked No. 87 in 2009.
 She was named by UNO Magazine as one of the Most Influential Women in the Philippines.

 In 2016, Gosiengfiao appeared as one of the zombies along with her sister, Ashley Gosiengfiao, in Resident Evil: The Final Chapter, which is a final installment of Resident Evil film series, which was released in the Philippines in the following year.